 Debbie Goldstein, Board Treasurer

 Debbie (she/her/hers) lives in Durham with her husband, Steve Prince, son Avery, and daughter Hannah.
 She is the Executive Director of the NC Leadership Forum at Duke University and previously worked at the Center for Responsible Lending, where she advocated against predatory lending.
 Debbie serves on the boards of Bend the Arc and Beth El Synagogue in Durham and previously served as a board member of Durham Congregations in Action.
 Debbie is originally from the DC area, and has lived in Durham for over 20 years.
 Debbie serves on the CJJ Statewide Voting Rights Team.

 Jack Holtzman, Board President

 Jack (he/him/his) is a former attorney at the NC Justice Center, with a focus on housing discrimination.
-He has been in NC since 1985 and has previously helped lead the Progressive Jewish Network/(Triangle chapter of New Jewish Agenda), the Triangle Childrens' Shule and the CRC of the Durham-Chapel Hill Jewish Federation.
+He has been in NC since 1985 and previously helped lead the Progressive Jewish Network/(Triangle chapter of New Jewish Agenda), the Triangle Childrens' Shule and the CRC of the Durham-Chapel Hill Jewish Federation.
 Jack’s wife Pam is a professor of public health, and he has two grown daughters, Rachel and Danya, and a brand new granddaughter!